-Dale Carnegie wrote that in his 1937 classic, How to Win Friends & Influence People.
+Dale Carnegie penned those words in his 1937 classic, How to Win Friends & Influence People.

-Almost eight decades later, his words still ring true -- a frank reminder that human psychology does not change: People have always enjoyed venting their frustrations, talking about their achievements and hearing their names spoken in conversation.
-They always will.
+Nearly eighty years later, his words still ring true, a frank reminder that human psychology does not change.
+People have always enjoyed venting their own frustrations, talking about their own achievements, and hearing their own names spoken in conversation.

-As copywriters, we MUST use this to our advantage.
+As copywriters, we must use this to our advantage.
 It would be foolish not to.

-Before you sell someone, whether it be in person or on paper, you have to understand what moves them:
+In other words, before you sell someone, you have to understand what moves them: